munificent/craftinginterpreters/book/a-map-of-the-territory.md

 Finally, we are in the **back end**, descending the other side of the mountain.
-From here on out, our representation of the code becomes more and more primitive, like evolution run in reverse, as we get closer to something our simple-minded CPU can understand.
+From here on out, our representation of the code becomes more and more primitive, like evolution run in reverse, as we get closer to something our simple-minded machine can understand.

 We have a decision to make.
 Do we generate instructions for a real CPU or a virtual one?
-In a traditional "compiler", the answer to generate native machine code.
-This produces an executable that the OS can load directly onto the chip.
+If we generate real machine code, we get an executable that the OS can load directly onto the chip.
 Native code is lightning fast, but generating it is a lot of work.
-Today's CPU architectures have piles of instructions, complex pipelines, and enough <span name="aad">historical baggage</span> to fill a 747.
+Today's architectures have piles of instructions, complex pipelines, and enough <span name="aad">historical baggage</span> to fill a 747.

 Speaking the chip's language also means your compiler is tied to a specific architecture.
 If your compiler targets [x86][] machine code, it's not going to run on an [ARM][] device.
 All the way back in the 60s, during the Cambrian explosion of computer architectures, that lack of portability was a real obstacle.

 <aside name="aad">

 For example, the [AAD][] ("ASCII Adjust AX Before Division") instruction lets you perform division, which sounds useful.
-Except that instruction works on two binary-coded decimal digits that are packed into a single 16-bit register.
-When was the last time *you* used BCD on a 16-bit machine?
+Except that instruction takes as operands two binary-coded decimal digits packed into a single 16-bit register.
+When was the last time *you* needed BCD on a 16-bit machine?

 [aad]: http://www.felixcloutier.com/x86/AAD.html